atmtools/typhon/doc/tutorials/fileset.rst

 Placeholders
 ============

-Standard placeholders
+Temporal placeholders
 +++++++++++++++++++++

-Allowed placeholders in the *path* argument are:
+Allowed temporal placeholders in the *path* argument are:

 +-------------+------------------------------------------+------------+
 | Placeholder | Description                              | Example    |